dougsweetser/QG/docs/special_relativity/special_relativity.md

 As long as the kids move at a constant rate, special relativity comes into play.

-Relativity is not an arbitrary change, but increadibly precise change.
+Relativity is not an arbitrary change, but incredibly precise change.

 And there is that interval that is *exactly* the same size.